'Armed and dangerous': Manhunt underway for college senior linked to 2 deaths

 On Monday, authorities continued to track down leads.

-Police released a photo of someone they believe to be Manfredonia walking along train tracks.
+Also Monday, Pennsylvania State Police released a photo of someone they believe to be Manfredonia walking along railroad tracks in East Stroudsburg, Pennsylvania.

+Manfredonia, a senior at UConn, is wanted in connection with a deadly assault that occurred Friday in Willington that killed 62-year-old Theodore DeMers, a resident in the town.
+The assault also left another man injured.
+He is also wanted in connection with the death of Nicholas Eisele, 23, in Derby Sunday.

 Back in Connecticut, more details about Manfredonia emerged.
 According to coaches, Manfredonia played football for Newtown High School.